Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Gauging Hamiltonians and Quantum States

 The gauge symmetry implies that

-- every \emph{physical state} $\left|\psi\right\rangle $ is an eigenstate of all the Gauss law operators $\mathcal{G}\left(\mathbf{x}\right)$, with eigenvalues $q\left(\mathbf{x}\right)$ which we call \emph{static charges}:
+-- every \emph{physical state} $\left|\psi\right\rangle $ is an eigenstate of all the Gauss law operators $\mathcal{G}\left(\vb{x}\right)$, with eigenvalues $q\left(\vb{x}\right)$ which we call \emph{static charges}:

-This eigenvalue equation is simply the Gauss law - a quantum lattice version of the well-known continuum classical equation (\ref{G0}).
-The static charge configurations $\left\{ q\left(\mathbf{x}\right)\right\} $ are constants of motion, splitting the physical Hilbert space into different superselection sectors,
+This eigenvalue equation is simply the Gauss law -- a quantum lattice version of the well-known continuum classical equation (\ref{G0}).
+The static charge configurations $\left\{ q\left(\vb{x}\right)\right\} $ are constants of motion, splitting the physical Hilbert space into different superselection sectors,

 that are not mixed by the dynamics.
-When one acts with a local gauge transformation on a state, a global phase depending on the static charge configuration sector $\mathcal{H}\left(\left\{ q\left(\mathbf{x}\right)\right\} \right)$ to which it belongs will appear.
-Due to the superselection rule we do not discuss superpositions, and thus only global phases can appear, and it is well known that they play no role in quantum mechanics.
+When one acts with a local gauge transformation on a state, a global phase depending on the static charge configuration sector $\mathcal{H}\left(\left\{ q\left(\vb{x}\right)\right\} \right)$ to which it belongs will appear.
+Due to the superselection rule we do not discuss superpositions, and thus only global phases can appear, and they play no role in quantum mechanics.

-Therefore, in some sense all the states in $\mathcal{H}$ are gauge invariant - but with different phases, depending on the static charges.
-In our context, however, a \emph{gauge invariant state} will be such that is strictly invariant, i.e. without a phase.
+Therefore, in some sense, all the states in $\mathcal{H}$ are gauge invariant -- but with different global phases, depending on the static charges.
+In our context, however, a \emph{gauge invariant state} will be such that is strictly invariant, i.e. without a global phase.
 This generalizes also to other, non-Abelian groups, where static charges imply multiplets of states that are connected through gauge transformation, unless the static charges are group singlets.
-From now on, when we discuss the \emph{physical} or the \emph{gauge invariant Hilbert space}, we will refer only to the $\mathcal{H}\left(\left\{ q\left(\mathbf{x}\right)=0\right\} \right)$ sector.
+From now on, when we discuss the \emph{physical} or the \emph{gauge invariant Hilbert space}, we will refer only to the $\mathcal{H}\left(\left\{ q\left(\vb{x}\right)=0\right\} \right)$ sector.

-A general physical state $\left|\psi\right\rangle \in\mathcal{H}\left(\left\{ q\left(\mathbf{x}\right)=0\right\} \right)$ satisfies
+A general physical state $\left|\psi\right\rangle \in\mathcal{H}\left(\left\{ q\left(\vb{x}\right)=0\right\} \right)$ satisfies

-and thus it may be expressed as a superposition of product states of gauge field and matter, with the same eigenvalues for $G\left(\mathbf{x}\right),Q\left(\mathbf{x}\right)$:
+and thus it may be expressed as a superposition of product states of gauge field and matter, with the same eigenvalues for $G\left(\vb{x}\right),Q\left(\vb{x}\right)$: